What is a 922(g)(1) gun crime?

 18 U.S.C. § 922(g)(1) gun law.

-18 USC § 922. | Felon In Possession of a firearm. |
+18 USC § 922.Felon In Possession of a firearm.

-(g) | It shall be unlawful for any person-- |
+(g)It shall be unlawful for any person--

-(g)(1) | who has been convicted in any court of, a crime punishable by imprisonment for a term exceeding one year; |
+(g)(1)who has been convicted in any court of, a crime punishable by imprisonment for a term exceeding one year;

-to ship or transport in interstate or foreign commerce, or possess in or affecting commerce, any firearm or ammunition; or to receive any firearm or ammunition which has been shipped or transported in interstate or foreign commerce. |
+to ship or transport in interstate or foreign commerce, or possess in or affecting commerce, any firearm or ammunition; or to receive any firearm or ammunition which has been shipped or transported in interstate or foreign commerce.

-How much jail time can you get for a 18 U.S.C. § 922(g)(1) gun crime?
+Penalties for a 18 U.S.C. § 922(g)(1) gun crime.

-Felony Record. | A prior felony conviction. | Up to 10 years in prison and up to a $250,000.00 fine. |
+Felony Record.A prior felony conviction.Up to 10 years in prison and up to a $250,000.00 fine.

-Serious Felony Record. | Armed Career Criminal Act (ACCA) of 1984.
-If the person has three previous convictions by any court for a violent felony or a serious drug offense. | A minimum of fifteen years in jail and up to life in prison.* |
+If the person has three previous convictions by any court for a violent felony or a serious drug offense.

 Strangely, the top penalty for being an Armed Career Criminal is not listed in §924(e) either.
 Rather, the top penalty of life in jail seems to be implied by statute.
 See Johnson v.
 United States, 576 U.S. 591, 593 (2015).

 Under this guideline, the base offense level can be as low as 6 or as high as 26.
-This is a huge range that gives judges leeway to go either soft or heavy at sentencing.
+This is a huge range that give judges leeway to go either soft or heavy at sentencing.
 To see why, let’s look at factors that can raise the jail term for someone convicted of being a felon-in-possession of a gun.

 Factors that can raise the jail time for someone convicted of a 922(g)(1) gun crime.